Līga Miljone: International play

 In 2018 IIHF Women's World Championship Division I Group B in Asiago, Italy, Miljone posted 2 goals and 2 assists in 5 games, and was named the best Latvian player of the game against China.
 Latvian national team finished the tournament with bronze medals.

 In 2019 IIHF Women's World Championship Division I Group B games in Beijing, China, Miljone posted 1 goal in 4 games.
 Miljone was named the best Latvian player of the game against Netherlands.

 In 2022 IIHF Women's World Championship Division II Group A games in Jaca, Spain, Miljone led Latvian national team with 7 points (5+2) in 4 games.
 She was named the best Latvian player of the game against Mexico and posted her third career hat-trick in Latvian national team in the game against Chinese Taipei.
 Miljone led the tournament with most goals (5) and most points (7), and was named the best player of Latvian national team and the best forward at the 2022 IIHF Women's World Championship Division II tournament.
 Latvian national team finished the tournament with silver medals.

 Miljone had her second best career-high 9 point IIHF tournament in 2023 IIHF Women's World Championship Division II Group A in Mexico City, Mexico.
 Miljone posted 7 goals and 2 assists in 4 games, earning the 2023 IIHF Women's World Championship Division II Group A best forward award, and once again led the tournament with most goals (7) and most points (9).
 Latvian national team under the captaincy of Miljone finished the tournament with gold medals.

 In 2024 IIHF Women's World Championship Division I Group B games in Riga, Latvia, Miljone led the tournament in goals, recording 7 points (4+3).
 She was named the best Latvian player of the game against Slovenia.
 For the second year in a row under the captaincy of Miljone, Latvian national team earned medals, finishing the tournament in second place.

+In 2025 IIHF Women's World Championship Division I Group B games in Dumfries,Great Britain, Miljone led Latvian national team with 8 points (5+3), while co-leading the tournament in most goals.
+She was named the best player of Latvian national team in this tournament and the third year in a row under the captaincy of Miljone, Latvian national team earned medals, finishing the tournament in second place.